zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [start of dialogue]

-Claudia: When you invited me to go for a drive, thi s wasn’t what I pictured.
+Claudia: When you invited me to go for a drive, this wasn’t what I pictured.

 Jae: You’re about to have the ride of your life.
 Ge t in and I’ll strap you in.